 Space debris, aka space junk, refers to pieces of debris in space from “dead” satellites, collisions, or exploded missiles.
 There are currently millions of objects, some just millimeter sized, flying around space at about 18,000 mph.
-Due to the extraordinary speeds at which space debris travels (about 20 times the speed of a bullet), if a piece collides with a satellite, the space station, or other space objects it can cause much damage, and will also generate yet more debris as a result of the collision.
-This is known as the Kessler Effect and may render the skies “unusable” for decades.
+Due to the extraordinary speeds at which space debris travels (about 20 times the speed of a bullet), if a piece collides with a satellite, the space station, or other space objects it can cause much damage, and will generate yet more debris as a result of the collision.
+This is known as the Kessler Effect.
+Some experts predict this could render the skies “unusable” for decades.

 Regulations and cleanup efforts lag far behind the growth in space junk.

 For the time being, space operators are trying to track the debris in order to avoid collisions where possible.

 Satellites and their accompanying earth-based infrastructure offer vastly more entry-points for so-called “bad actors” leaving both civilians and the armed forces around the world vulnerable to large-scale and devastating cyber-attacks.
 Recall that many systems on earth – electricity, banking, water, sewage etc. – are increasingly, and not-so-wisely, connected wirelessly to the internet via satellites and 5G-infrastructure.
 So, a cyber-attack could potentially shut down an entire city for weeks or months at a time.